vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

     * Map comments to corresponding blocks too
 4. Convert the cfg to a flowchart

-    * [ ] Decide on which flowchart blocks to use
+    * [x] Decide on which flowchart blocks to use

-    * [ ] Devise a algorithm to break up given cfg blocks based on statements
+    * [x] Devise a algorithm to break up given cfg blocks based on statements

+    * [ ] Create a class for the entire process

+    * [ ] Highlight control flow blocks with colors for better visual representation

     * [ ] Align the graphviz output to look better (Maybe only use straight lines?)